-Within Shropshire Hills Federation, we value the contributions made by all children, professionals and parents to help develop our inclusive school communities.
+At the Shropshire Hills Federation, we value the contributions made by all children, professionals and parents to help develop our inclusive school community.

 In assessing the success of our SEND policy, we are required to comment on the effectiveness of the school’s systems for identification, assessment, provision, monitoring and record keeping and the use of outside agencies and support services.

 The SEND Governor is Mrs Holly Morris and the SENDCo is Mrs Sally-Anne Jones.

 The school has a SEND policy that defines our aims and objectives and this is available on the schools website.
 The policy has been updated in line with the new Special Educational Needs and Disability Code of Practice 2015, and other documentation including the Children and Families Act 2014 and Supporting Children with Medical Conditions 2014.

 Identification and Provision

 The method of identification and provision for children with special needs follows a graduated approach when:

-The children within the Shropshire Hills Federation are constantly being assessed through their day to day classroom work and also within specific focused assessments.
+The children within the Shropshire Hills Federation are constantly being assessed through their day to day classroom work and also within specific focused termly assessments.
 This also provides the class teacher and the SENDCo with an additional way of assessing children who require additional support.

 Number of Children with SEND

 Communication and Involvement of Parents/Carers

 Parents are welcomed into school and will have the opportunity to attend a parents evening each term with the class teachers where they can ask questions about their child(s) school life and have the opportunity to share information.
 Class teachers are available throughout the week to talk to parents about their children through informal conversations or as part of an arranged mutually convenient meeting.